-- We can send you text appointment reminders to help you remember your session.
-Appointment reminders are sent out 24 hours before your session.
+As a client, you may opt-in to receiving appointment text message reminders which are sent out 48 hours before your session.
 Although appointment reminders are a courtesy, it is ultimately your responsibility to remember your appointments.

 - Faculty and staff in crisis may receive a one-time consultation session and be referred to the Employee Assistance Program.

 - Eligibility for counseling begins 7 days prior to the first day of classes and ends 7 days after the last day of class for the current semester.
 Counseling sessions are not scheduled outside of medical service fee eligibility dates.

 - Couples/Family Counseling - Students can utilize couples or family counseling as long as one of the attendees is a current eligible student.

 - Continuity of Care - Clients graduating or withdrawing from the university will receive referrals to the community upon request.

 - Summer Term – If you are not enrolled in summer courses but were enrolled in the spring and the upcoming fall semester, you can still utilize counseling services by paying the medical services fee for Summer I and/or Summer II in Student Accounts or using the Student Medical Services Fee form.

 Currently-enrolled students who have paid the medical services fee are eligible for an initial appointment; however, the most appropriate form of follow-up care is a collaborative effort between the counselor and the client.

 Counseling Services provides limited short-term counseling intervention, and students are eligible for up to six individual counseling visits each fall and spring semester, and three visits for each summer semester.